cjdbarlow/bedside-notebook/anaesthesia/obs/luscs.md

 ###Template for Spinal for CS
+>"It is easier to manage a high block than an inadequate one"

-* Discuss with patient that
+* Discuss with patient that:
 	* Spinal does not remove all sensation
 	* Discomfort will be felt at certain points
 		* Pull prior to uterine incisoin